 If there's one area where the Pixel has really excelled at in recent years, it's in the camera department.
 Despite having stuck with a single camera for the first three generations, it was lauded as being one of the best smartphone cameras around.
-For 2019, Google has finally blessed us with a secondary zoom lens.
-Sorry ultra-wide fans - there's no love for you this year.
+For 2019, Google finally blessed us with a secondary zoom lens.
+Sorry ultra-wide fans - there's no love for you.

 To switch between the cameras, however, Google has made the unusual decision to not provide an easy-to-use button on the screen.
 With that said, you can double-tap quickly to zoom in 2x, which switches to the telephoto camera quickly, easily and more accurately than if you tried to find the exact "2x" point by sliding the control on the screen or using a pinch-to-zoom gesture.
 This is arguably the only real irk of using the new camera.

 That control blip ignored, the results are otherwise excellent.
 In daylight you'll get great detail and colours, with fantastic vibrancy.
 This is thanks to Google's ever-evolving computational smarts that process the image right after its taken.

 At night time you can switch to the dedicated night mode.
 In this mode it takes a few seconds to draw in more light, stabilise any hand-shaking, correct the white balance, and leave you with a photo that doesn't really look like it should be possible with a smartphone camera.
 It's not a unique feature any more - even the iPhone 11 has it now - but it's still very good.

 Google also has a new astrophotography mode (think of this as the next-level night mode).
 For this particular mode, however, you need a tripod.
 It kicks in automatically after you've chosen the night mode, providing the phone is completely still.